liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

     }

 Compare this interface to `GetGuestbooksViewModel`.
 It's almost identical!
-You could've created it by pasting in `GetGuestbooksViewModel`, and then running a find and replace for `Guestbook`, `Guestbooks`, and `guestbooks`.
+You could've created it by pasting in `GetGuestbooksViewModel`, and then replacing `Guestbook`, `Guestbooks`, and `guestbooks` with `Entry`, `Entries`, and `entries`, respectively.
 Keep this in mind when developing your own Screenlets.
 Don't be afraid to reuse existing code and then make some modifications.

 Now you're ready to create the View's layout XML.